Frequently Asked Questions

 The sequence is very competitive.
 There are generally 100 - 125 applications per admission cycle.

 The average GPA is a 3.5 for acceptance.
 (This means that we have accepted higher and lower).
-To be competitive you will also need to have relevant experience in the helping field (social work, tutoring, volunteering, etc.).
-Past experience in healthcare with patient contact experience is desirable.

 Yes, Kent State offers two different cohort sequences for students seeking evening and weekend options: the University Hospitals (Weekend) Cohort and the Summa (Evening/Weekend) cohort on the Kent Campus.